kfigiela/saffire-mixer-ui/README.md

 ## Saffire LE Mixer

-A mixer GUI for [Focusrite Saffire LE](http://web.archive.org/web/20071011003332/http://www.focusrite.com/product/saffire_le/) audio interface that supports macOS Catalina which supports FireWire audio, but the original SaffireControl LE is no longer usable as it is 32-bit app.
+A mixer GUI for [Focusrite Saffire LE](http://web.archive.org/web/20071011003332/http://www.focusrite.com/product/saffire_le/) audio interface for macOS Catalina & Big Sur that still support FireWire audio, but the original SaffireControl LE is no longer usable as it is 32-bit app.

 ![Demo](.assets/demo.gif)